Caloni/caloni/content/post/leituras.md

 2019-05-15 "A chave para não cair na procrastinação final é menosprezar as notificações, nunca viver em função delas, entender que elas são o ultimate bait da humanidade." - Caloni

-2019-05-14 Lessons learned from On Writing Well](https://www.robinwieruch.de/lessons-learned-on-writing-well/), por Robin Wieruch, gera alguns insights diferentes dos que tive na [minha própria resenha.
+, por Robin Wieruch, gera alguns insights diferentes dos que tive na [minha própria resenha.

  - Make the written word your own - make it personal - only then the reader will go with you.
  - Build up your sentences in a logical order.
 Think in building blocks, like in a project, where each block follows another building block.
 Don't write by accident.